antoinech13/Steroid/README.md

   ## Classes Description <a name="classes-description"></a>

-  in this section, we will details all classes of the code and we will details some methods that could be usefull for users
+  In this section, we will detail all classes of the code, and we will provide details on some methods that could be useful for users.

   <details>